peterpociask/301RedirectModule/README.md

 **Version 1.6:**

-* Added a redirect type that is based ont he rules engine
+* Added a redirect type that is based on the rules engine
 * Fixed a small bug in the delete redirect command

 **Version 1.5:**